darkcohiba/Flask-Vite-Deployment-Ready/README.md

 api: gunicorn -b 127.0.0.1:5000 --chdir ./server app:app
 ```

-- fifth, push the code to github (which will trigger a new update of our deployed project) or run below code to run it locally:
+- lastly, push the code to github (which will trigger a new update of our deployed project) or run below the code in our terminal to run it locally:

 ```console
 $ honcho start -f Procfile.dev